 - Non-obvious obstruction or fall hazard on a walkway

 In general, owners and landlords are responsible for providing secure and safe conditions whether you are a customer, tenant, or employee.
 However, not everyone is owed the same duty of care, and some property owners may be shielded from liability.
 Much will depend on your visitor designation.Legal Status of Plaintiff in Florida Premises Liability Lawsuit

-Your legal status will depend on your purpose for being on site.
+Your legal status will depend on your purpose for being on site, and a premises liability lawyer in Fort Myers can look into the nuances of this issue.
 Was it a social visit?
 Were you there as a customer?
 Are you a tenant?
 Those who are there for the financial benefit of the property owner will have far more legal protection than someone who was breaking in to commit burglary.